IDET (Intradiscal Electrothermal Annuloplasty)

 - The heat can also potentially cauterize (burn) tiny nerve endings in the disc, making them less sensitive to pain

-- After the wire and needle are removed, there is a short observation period before the patient is release
+- After the wire and needle are removed, there is a short observation period before the patient is released

 Although IDET is much less invasive than most back surgeries, it will still take several weeks for healing to occur.
 Pain relief is not immediate; pain may actually increase for a day or two after surgery.
 But gradually the pain from the procedure itself should diminish.